Geddes, Wilhelmina

 On 25th January 2022 The Stained Glass Museum successfully acquired at auction the last window designed and cartooned by Wilhelmina Geddes.
 The subject, three seated female figures representing Faith, Hope & Charity was designed for St Paul’s Church, St John’s Hill, Clapham Junction, London, and was made after her death by her great admirer, Charles Blakeman, in 1956.
 The window had been commissioned by the vicar of St Paul’s, the Revd Chad Varah, founder in 1953 of the Samaritans.

-Shown opposite is a memorial window for Major Sir Granville Wheler, Bt (1872-1927), which is installed in the Chapel of St Lawrence on his family’s estate, Otterden Place, near Faversham, Kent.
+Shown above is a memorial window for Major Sir Granville Wheler, Bt (1872-1927), which is installed in the Chapel of St Lawrence on his family’s estate, Otterden Place, near Faversham, Kent.
 The window focuses on Joseph of Arimathea , flanked by eight vignettes representing he principal moral Virtues.
 Two contributors had looked at including this window in their selections, but limited access to the Chapel, meant that it was omitted from their final selections.

 Sources: